Cloud Accounts

 1. In the Cloud Accounts page, click Add Cloud Account +.

-2. In Step 1 of the Add Cloud Account pane, select Google Cloud in the Provider type section.
-Click Next.
+2. In Step 1 of the Add Cloud Account wizard, select Google Cloud in the Provider type section.
+Enter the following details:

-3. In Step 2 of the Add Cloud Account pane, click Open in Google Cloud Shell in the Integrate your GCP project section.
+3. In Step 2 of the Add Cloud Account wizard, click Open in Google Cloud Shell in the Integrate your GCP project section.

 Tip